 - This Is Not My Life to Take: Leliana can allow Silas to finish off Raleigh after defeating him in battle.
 He smacks him around and throws him off a cliff.

-- Tragic Keepsake: There is a sidequest where you can give him or Sketch Tug's handaxe to either him or Sketch.
+- Tragic Keepsake: There is a sidequest where you can give Tug's handaxe to either him or Sketch.

 - The Beastmaster: He has a horde of "pets" for you to deal with.
 Including a dragon.

-- Cluster F-Bomb: "Spying bitch-born Orlesian whore" is was probably the most profane sentence in the franchise until Dragon Age: Inquisition.
+- Cluster F-Bomb: "Spying bitch-born Orlesian whore" was probably the most profane sentence in the franchise until Dragon Age: Inquisition.

 - Disney Villain Death: No matter who kills him, he falls off a cliff without showing what happens to his body.